 Andrew's one-act plays have been produced in New York, Los Angeles, Seattle, Austin, Albuquerque and elsewhere; they include the award-winning comedy THE FQ (about obscenity and cable TV), published in THE BEST TEN-MINUTE PLAYS, 2011 (Smith & Kraus); the award-winning comedy THE BAR MITZVAH OF JESUS GOLDFARB, which won both “Judges’ Choice" and “Audience Choice” for Best Play at the 2011 New York City 15-Minute Play Festival; and the award-winning drama MASHA: CONDITIONS IN THE HOLY LAND, the Jury Prize Winner for Best Script out of 748 scripts submitted to the Fusion Theatre Company's 2012 short play festival, and selected for the 2013 Samuel French Off Off Broadway Short Play Festival.

-Andrew’s full-length play, THE INVENTION OF THE LIVING ROOM, was a Finalist for the 2012 Blue Ink Playwriting Award given by the American Blues Theater (Chicago).
-The play was also selected for a public reading at the Orlando Shakespeare Theater’s Playfest!
+Andrew’s full-length play, THE INVENTION OF THE LIVING ROOM, won the Texas NonProfit Theatres' 2014 New Play Project competition, with a world premiere to be held at the Tyler Civic Theatre in 2014-15.
+This play was also a Finalist for the 2012 Blue Ink Playwriting Award given by the American Blues Theater (Chicago) and it was selected for a public reading at the Orlando Shakespeare Theater’s Playfest!
 The Harriet Lake Festival of New Plays (Nov 2011).

 His play, HAMILTON, a full-length tragedy about Alexander Hamilton, was a semi-finalist for the 2012 National Playwrights Conference at the Eugene O'Neill Theater Center, and a Finalist for the T. Schreiber Studio's 2012 New Works Festival.